harish355/harish355/README.md

 <hr>

 ### About me
-- Pursuing CSE at VIT Vellore with an interest in Software Development, Web development and Programming language design and try my hands regularly on competitive coding.
+- Pursuing CSE at VIT Vellore with an interest in Software Development, Web development and try my hands regularly on competitive coding.
 - Checkout My website [here](https://harishnk.com/)

 <hr>